Immigration Law

 Naturalization refers to the process of a non-citizen becoming a U.S. citizen.
 There are many requirements and steps for U.S. citizenship.
 It can take years from the time someone enters the United States until they can be sworn in as a citizen.

-Citizenship requires nationalization eligibility, meeting specific requirements, and completing the naturalization application.
-After a period of a few months, the applicant can take a citizenship test, a language test, and go through an interview.
+Citizenship requires naturalization eligibility, meeting specific requirements, and completing the naturalization application.
+After a period that can vary based on individual circumstances and USCIS processing times, the applicant can take a citizenship test, a language test, and go through an interview.
 If everything is in order, the applicant can take the oath of citizenship and finally become a citizen.

 Immigration laws can be complicated and are regularly changing.
-Talking to an experienced immigration attorney in your area can help you understand the process and get you started on the pathway to citizenship.
+Talk to an experienced immigration attorney who can help you understand the process and get you started on the pathway to citizenship.

 Are You Eligible for U.S. Citizenship?

-• Be at least eighteen (18) years of age.
+• Be at least eighteen (18) years old

-• Have permanent residence (Alien Registration Card or green card holder).
+• Have lawful permanent residence (Alien Registration Card or green card holder)

-• Be a permanent resident and have been physically present in the U.S. for at least five (5) years at the time of application.
+• Be a permanent resident and have continuous residency in the U.S. for at least five (5) years at the time of application

 Members of the U.S. Military